tehoro/ibf/README.md

 Notes:
 - If `GOOGLE_API_KEY` is not set, IBF will still attempt Open-Meteo geocoding first.
+- Impact context supports Gemini or OpenAI models only (`context_llm`).
+OpenRouter models are not supported for impact context.
 - Impact context uses Gemini search when `context_llm` is a Gemini model (the default).
-- If `context_llm` is set to a non-Gemini model, impact context uses OpenAI web search and requires `OPENAI_API_KEY`.
+- Impact context uses OpenAI web search when `context_llm` is an OpenAI model and requires `OPENAI_API_KEY`.
-- If a model string is unrecognized, IBF falls back to an OpenRouter model and will require `OPENROUTER_API_KEY`.
+- If a forecast/translation model string is unrecognized, IBF falls back to an OpenRouter model and will require `OPENROUTER_API_KEY`.
 - Keep `GOOGLE_API_KEY` (Geocoding/Elevation) and `GEMINI_API_KEY` (Gemini) separate; they are issued in different consoles and are not interchangeable.

 Google Geocoding API key (step-by-step)